mutable-learning/notes/pages/Security Strategies.md

 - employ a wide variety of [[Software Security]] controls to maximise security
 - identify different [[Security Vulnerabilities]]
-- identifying and ensuring [[Data Integrity]] is considered and understood within the solution -
+- identifying and ensuring [[Data Integrity]] is considered and understood within the solution
+- understanding and implementing strategies and practices that enable [[Data Protection]] -
 - Further Research
   background-color:: purple